isomerpages/moe-ast-elis/_research-summaries/Reading and Viewing/Using Question Answer Relationships (QAR) in lower primary grades.md

 description: ""
 third_nav_title: Reading and Viewing
 ---
 Kinniburgh, L. H., & Prew, S. S. (2010).
-Question answer relationships (QAR) in the primary grades: Laying the foundation for reading comprehension.
+Question Answer Relationships (QAR) in the primary grades: Laying the foundation for reading comprehension.
 International Journal of Early Childhood Special Education, 2(1), 31-44.

 ### Background

-Question Answer Relationships (QAR) is an instructional strategy which can be used to categorise and answer a variety of reading comprehension questions.
+'Question Answer Relationships' (QAR) is an instructional strategy which can be used to categorise and answer a variety of reading comprehension questions.
 Its use has been widely researched and documented at upper primary level, but very little has been studied regarding using QAR at lower primary level.
 This action research study resulted from a training session where kindergarten and lower primary teachers expressed reservations about the application of QAR at their level.

 ### Aims